 Step 3 – Sand the Rocker Boards with Random Orbital Sander

 Now take your random orbital sander and sand the edges to make the curve as smooth as possible.
 Do not sand the edges where the boards connect.
 You want to make sure that the cuts on the edges with a miter saw are straight.

 Step 4 – Drill Pocket Holes on Rocker Boards

-There are several different ways to join the boards together, but for this project, we’re going to use pocket hole screws.
+There are several ways to join the boards, such as dowels and wood glue, but for this project, we will use pocket hole screws.
 Before drilling the pocket holes, figure out which side would be the inside and which side would be the outside.
-You want to have the better looking side of the rocker on the outside.
+You want to have the better-looking side of the rocker on the outside.

 Take your Kreg Jig and set it to ¾” wood thickness.
 Then on the inside of the board, drill three pocket holes on each edge of the large section.
 The smaller end sections of the rocker do not need any pocket holes.